 Number 1 and perhaps the most compelling of the list is the money ????.
-That’s right the Benjamin’s.
+That’s right, the Benjamins.
 Who is it going to be?

 Do diesel mechanics make more than auto mechanics?
-Yes, diesel mechanics make an average of $47,350 per year or $22.76 per hour, auto mechanics make an average of $40,710 per year or $19.57 per hour. source
+Yes, diesel mechanics make an average of $47,350 per year or $22.76 per hour, and auto mechanics make an average of $40,710 per year or $19.57 per hour. source

-2. Job diversity
+2. Diesel Mechanics have more Job diversity

-Once you become familiar with the diesel engine you have many options for where and what you work on.
+Once you become familiar with the diesel engine, you have many options for where and what you work on.
 There are many options and opportunities.
 Sick of working on Semis?
 Go work on a cruise ship.
 Tired of dozers?
 Go check out generators.

 Your diesel experience opens you up to many opportunities and will give you a long and interesting career.

-3. Job security
+3. Diesel Mechanics have more Job security

-In the car world your job is heavily dependent on the salesman at the dealer you are working at.
-They don’t sell enough cars and the dealership can fail.
+In the car world, your job is heavily dependent on the salesman at the dealer you are working at.
+They don’t sell enough cars, and the dealership can fail.
 If you are in a regular shop, you are dependent on the management of that small business for your income.
-Really unless you are working in a fleet or municipality environment like a city or county your job is in a bad spot.
+Really unless you are working in a fleet or municipality environment like a city or county, your job is in a bad spot.

 4. Just say no to the dealer

-Diesel techs on the other hand are a lot less likely to work for a dealer or work for flat rate pay.
+Diesel techs, on the other hand, are a lot less likely to work for a dealer or work for flat-rate pay.
 Diesel mechanics are usually in a fleet environment or for a company that works on equipment.
 There are more expensive vehicles and equipment, so the customers are normally bigger companies and more stable income for whatever business you’re in.

-5. They are made to work on
+5. Diesel engines are made to work on

 Ever started working on a car and thought, “why did they put that there?”
 Have you ever had to remove half the engine to get the part you need?
 Cars are made to look pretty. ????
 Not so much for your semi-truck or fire apparatus.

-While small diesel cars and trucks are smashed into a small space, when you get into the industrial side diesels there is a vast improvement in the area with which you have to work.
+While small diesel cars and trucks are smashed into a small space, when you get into the industrial side diesels, there is a vast improvement in the area with which you have to work.
 I am not saying it is always that easy but

 This is not the case for VWs or European diesel trucks and cars.
-A lot of the time they can be even more crammed than a gas car.
+A lot of the time, they can be even more crammed than a gas car.
 Sometimes you can really see tight spots around turbos or batteries, but for the majority of diesel engines, they will be placed in large workable areas.